-October 8, 2020
+Oct 8, 2020

 Gender and age don’t matter when it comes to body image issues, and both women and men do feel pressured to look good.
 Instead of keeping it bottled inside, we say it’s time for a confidence makeover.

 At the same time, our body image issues aren’t helped by the constant flood of images on social media of celebrities, models and influencers with their slim, toned and trim physiques.
-These add fuel to the body image fire, making us feel less than satisfied with our own figures.
+These add fuel to the body image fire, making us feel less than satisfied with our figures.

 And hasn’t it been particularly difficult in 2020, what with the circuit breaker and working from home?
 Among friends, we laugh about how the only exercise we’ve done in the last few months is to walk to the fridge for a snack and back to the couch or desk.
-Being stuck indoors for most of the year and not exercising as much just makes us feel so unhealthy, and that’s played a part in the resulting dip in self-confidence too.
+Being stuck indoors for most of the year and not exercising as much just makes us feel so unhealthy, and that’s also played a part in the resulting dip in self-confidence.

 Yes, they do.
 They feel just as much pressure as women to look good, and it doesn’t help when their partners squeal in excitement every time someone like Hyun Bin, Lee Minho or Gong Yoo appears on the TV.

 The only difference is that men tend to bottle it up, rarely voicing their concerns.
-Besides extreme diet and exercise plans, some even turn to using anabolic steroids, a synthetic form of the male hormone testosterone that’s commonly used to build muscle.
-However, prolonged use can lead to medical and health issues, from acne, a receding hairline, the development of man boobs, to an adverse effect on mental well-being.
+Besides extreme diet and exercise plans, some even turn to anabolic steroids, a synthetic form of the male hormone testosterone that’s commonly used to build muscle.
+However, prolonged use can lead to medical and health issues, from acne, a receding hairline, and the development of man boobs to an adverse effect on mental well-being.

-“The prevalence of asymptomatic gynecomastia is 50 to 60 per cent in adolescents and up to 70 per cent in men aged 50 to 69 years,” says Dr Puah.
+“The prevalence of asymptomatic gynecomastia is 50 to 60 per cent in adolescents and up to 70 per cent in men aged 50 to 69,” says Dr Puah.
 “In addition, men between 35 and 50 years old could have suffered from gynecomastia since young and finally decided to seek treatment, or they might have recently developed symptoms due to ageing or weight gain.”

 The success and results of these two procedures rely heavily on your doctor’s training, skills and experience.
-Dr Ivan Puah shares that he has seen many botched procedures, some of which were done abroad.
+Dr Puah shares that he has seen many botched procedures, some done abroad.
 He says the less-than-desired results are likely the result of miscommunication between patient and doctor, a lack of medical follow-up, and improper preparations, which can lead to uneven lumps, depressions and even post-liposuction tissue scarring.